knejadfard/rkern/README.md

 ```

 ## Special Thanks
 I have to dedicate this section to specially thank the makers and contributors of https://wiki.osdev.org.
+I have learned a lot from the content available there.
+The rest of the resources used are noted in the research paper/report and will be updated as the document is further developed.